org-arl/unet-blog/_posts/2024-02-19-running-unet-audio-on-apple-silicon.md

 ![Unet audio Security](/assets/img/unetaudio-security-allow.png){: width="70%" }

-When you run Unet audio again, you will be prompted to permit to run the libraries.
-Click on `Open` to permit to run the libraries.
+When you run Unet audio again, you will be prompted to permit running the libraries.
+Click on `Open` to permit running the libraries.

 ![Unet audio Security](/assets/img/unetaudio-security-open.png){: width="50%" }